Microsoft Azure Quantum: Hardware

 In addition to its hardware partners on the platform, Microsoft is developing a topological quantum computer with qubits that are inherently resistant to error.
-The approach is based on Majorana quasiparticles, which act as their own antiparticle and have a charge and energy equal to zero, making qubits that are more resilient to disturbances.
+The approach is based on Majorana quasiparticles, which act as their own antiparticles and have a charge and energy equal to zero, making qubits that are more resilient to disturbances.

 In September 2023, Azure Quantum researchers found evidence consistent with the creation and control of Majorana quasiparticles for topological quantum computing.

 In November 2024, the qubit virtualization system created 24 entangled logical qubits – a new record – on a neutral atom processor.
 The work demonstrated detection and correction of errors while performing computations, including the first demonstration on record of loss correction in a commercial neutral-atom system from Atom Computing.

 Microsoft has also introduced three levels of implementation for quantum computing: foundational (noisy intermediate-scale qubits), resilient (reliable logical qubits), and scale (quantum supercomputers).

 In 2024, Microsoft applied a qubit virtualization system to Quantinuum's trapped ion quantum computer to create 12 logical qubits, the most reliable logical qubits on record at the time.
 The work built upon a previous demonstration that reached error rates 800 times better than the achievement of the same quantum computer without virtualization.

 Microsoft and Photonic also performed a teleported CNOT gate between qubits physically separated by 40 meters.
 The work confirmed remote quantum entanglement between T-centers - a requirement for long-distance quantum communication.

 In 2025, Microsoft reported the creation of Majorana 1, which is the world's first quantum chip powered by a topological core architecture.
 The work created a new class of materials called topoconductors, which use topological superconductivity to control hardware-protected topological qubits.
 The research utilized a method to determine fermion parity in Majorana zero modes in a single shot – validating a necessary ingredient for utility-scale topological quantum computation architectures based on measurement.